earth-metabolome-initiative/classyfire/README.md

 # Initialize the ClassyFire API client
 client: ClassyFire = ClassyFire(
+    # The email adress used to identify the user agent,
+    # so to allow the API maintainers to contact you
+    # in case of issues.
+This is just to be polite.
+    email="your.email.for@user.agent",
     # Maximum time to wait for a response
     timeout = 10,
     # Time to wait between requests (in seconds)